Skip to main content

 • “The refined gameplay and official light gun support show that Grump Dog Games were up to the task of making a light gun title in the modern age.”

-• “Gunplay already feels fluid, but it needs some semi-realistic mechanics as they all feel roughly the same in action.”
+• “Gunplay already feels fluid, but needs some semi-realistic mechanics as all weapons feel roughly the same in action.”

 • “Yes, I had a lot of fun with this game despite it essentially being an expanded demo with only a baseline of content and mechanics.”